Quadmium/FanControl/README.md

 # FanControl
-Fan control software based on "Netbook FanControl" which didn't work for my CPU
+Fan control software based on "Netbook FanControl" which didn't work for my CPU.

 This is experimental and you can mess stuff up if you use this.